How I plan to retire at age 40

 My goal is to have $10 000/month net income through non-physiotherapy-related income, which will allow me to make that CHOICE to work.
 This number will also allow me to meet all my current and future lifestyle needs.
 This value does not include inflation rates of greater than 3%, so I will have to re-adjust if inflation remains elevated and sticky.

 Dividend Stocks and ETF, Bonds and Fixed Income Instruments (PASSIVE)- I hold this as part of my traditional asset portfolio in blue chip and tech-based companies.
-They provide readily reliable dividends that I use either to re-invest (called a DRIP,- which I discuss more in my intermediate course, or to pay brokerage fees)
+They provide readily reliable dividends that I use either to re-invest (called a DRIP,- which I discuss more in my intermediate course, or to pay brokerage fees.

 Gross: $1796.
-38/year, Net: $1796.38
+38/year, Net: $1796.38/year

 Short Term Rental Properties (Airbnb ) (ACTIVE): Short-term rental, that provides me with irregular income (seasonally dependent), and a lot more day-to-day involvement than Long term rentals

-Gross: $8454/year, Net: $4235
+Gross: $7354/year, Net: $3235/year

 Affiliate Marketing (PASSIVE)- Through this platform, I have been able to receive monetary compensation for referrals to certain products/services (only companies I have a relationship with).
 These funds are used to offset the online costs of running this business (i.e. hosting/domain fees) with the remainder being donated to charity at year’s end.